iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 3 reviews"/>
 </p>

+> App works well in theory.
+Tested positive and never was able to get my pin to report positive result.
+Now app no longer checking for notifications.
+Hasn't checked for any in over a month.<br> :date: __2021-02-06 06:24:32__

+> It was ok until the non-covid, personal question was dropped on me.
+I deleted the app.<br> :date: __2021-01-31 05:11:06__

 > It isn't being used by everyone.
 So I was exposed by a nurse who was positive.
 I am immunosuppressed.
 I am a physician.
 I am around most of the time<br> :date: __2021-01-26 05:50:29__